nsmidhun12/cloud-security-labs/irsa-vs-rbac/README.md

 These systems do not replace each other.

-- Removing IRSA → Pod loses AWS access
+- Removing IRSA or Pod Identity → Pod loses AWS access
 - Removing RBAC → Pod loses Kubernetes API access

 They solve different security problems.

 ---

-# Architecture Flow
+# Architecture Flow (IRSA)

 1. Pod uses a Kubernetes Service Account
 2. Service Account is linked to an IAM Role via OIDC